RPE - Rating of Perceived Exertion

 - Right after your set, ask yourself: "how many more reps could I have done had I gone all out?"

-- In the example below, if you think you DEFINITELY could have done 2 more reps, then select RPE 8.
+- Let's say that you think you DEFINITELY could have done 2 more reps, then select RPE 8.

 - "Reps in the tank" => how many more reps could you have done.